jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     has been already enacted and enforced by a preceding House of Justice.
 (21-Mar-1930)

-That is, because the law and structure of the governance is not laid down, it is possible to make whatever changes to administrative structure that is required going forward.
+That is, because only the framework for governance is laid down, it is possible to make whatever changes to administrative structure that is required going forward.
 Very importantly, it implies that decisions made are never final, and prior decision is never truly